- About Volunteer Expo

 - Latest News

-Volunteer Expo is the first event of its kind in the UK to showcase the power of volunteering, taking place at the NEC, Birmingham from Friday 1st - Sunday 3rd May 2020.
+Volunteer Expo Online is the first event of its kind in the UK to showcase the power of volunteering, taking place in a virtual environment on Friday 7th and Saturday 8th May 2021.

-The opening day of Volunteer Expo is dedicated to young people to highlight the benefits that they can get by engaging in social action through volunteering.
+Sections of the Volunteer Expo Online programme, including speakers and workshops are relevant to young people to highlight the benefits that they can get by engaging in social action through volunteering.

-We want to welcome Key Stage 3 and 4 students to Volunteer Expo's Changemakers Day on Friday 1st May 2020.
+We want to welcome schools, colleges and Key Stage 3 and 4 students to join us for an educational and rewarding online experience.

 Young people benefit from taking social action.
 It is a special moment for all young people when they find something that inspires and motivates them.
 That’s something volunteering can offer.

-The programme for the day includes speaker sessions featuring some of the UK's youngest social activists, inspiring campaigners and role models in our 1,000 seat arena.
+The programme for Friday 7th May 2021 includes speaker sessions featuring some of the UK's youngest social activists, inspiring campaigners and role models.

-We also have a number of workshops centred on curriculum-based topics, hands on volunteering taster sessions and a huge exhibition of leading charities with opportunities to offer.
+We also have a number of workshops centred on curriculum-based topics, including the environment and mental health, plus a huge virtual exhibition of leading charities with opportunities to offer.

-Students will leave inspired, empowered and ready to Change Lives and Take Action!
+Students will feel inspired, empowered and ready to Change Lives and Take Action!

 Kids Against Plastic